 evaluate team performance.
 Be sure to talk with members about the progress they are making toward established goals.
 Encourages employees to get a sense both of their success and of the challenges that lie ahead.
 Address teamwork in performance standards.
 Discuss with your team:

-Different types of team-building events will develop strong relations and the sense of community within the team.
+Different types of team-building events will develop strong relations and a sense of community within the team.
 These types of events are a great way to foster better communication and collaboration amongst team members.
 Such as Fundraising projects, picnics or bowling competitions, Outdoor adventures, Indoor activities.